 As technology evolves, so does fraud, making it harder than ever to combat.
 From an ever-increasing array of attack vectors such as the recent SS7 vulnerabilities, to technologies bolstering more traditional tactics like social engineering.
 Fraud prevention has never needed to be higher on the agenda for most organizations.

 Whether it’s introducing additional authentication steps or driving users to more robust authenticators, the solution tends to be Fort Knox style security methods.
 Often sacrificing the user’s interests for added risk assurance.
-Whilst this seems to be the ideal solution from a fraud & security perspective, it’s the customer experience teams that have to find a compromise - foregoing personalized and tailored user journeys for blanket authentication actions.
+Whilst this seems to be the ideal solution from a fraud and security perspective, it’s the customer experience teams that have to find a compromise - foregoing personalized and tailored user journeys for blanket authentication actions.
 This often slows down response times, adding unnecessary friction to customer journeys.
 Initially this may seem logical, until the Net Promotor Score starts to drop, and customers start to move over to competitors in the quest for less obtrusive customer journeys.

 Merely putting tougher security in place won’t work.
 User’s don’t want to experience unnecessary friction when logging into their account to check the balance – particularly when a blanket approach is used, as not all customers will be able to use your preferred authenticator.
 Apply this across your entire customer base and the increase in abandoned transactions and lost customers might not be offset by the money saved from fraud losses.